 Sociology majors and minors at West Chester University benefit from the breadth of faculty specializations.
 Strengths of the department include research methods and theory; social stratification and inequality; deviance and crime; culture, mass media, and technology; work and organizations; and health, environment, immigration, and gerontology.
 Department course offerings reflect these interests, and sociology majors graduate with extensive knowledge spanning the discipline.
 Students who wish to focus on a particular area within the discipline may work closely with faculty members through independent studies and collaborative research projects.
 This has resulted in student-authored conference presentations and peer-reviewed journal publications.
 Opportunities for learning extend outside the classroom through service learning, community-based research, and faculty-led study abroad trips.
 Sociology majors graduate from the university with tangible skills, enabling them to successfully begin careers or further their expertise in graduate school.

 A sociology degree provides students with a strong liberal arts background, opening up a number of career possibilities.
-Graduates possess skills enabling them to conduct research and analyze data, communicate skillfully, think critically, and implement a global perspective.
-These traits help our graduates succeed in careers in fields such as social science research, public service, program support, gerontology, management, education, sales and marketing, public health, and social work.
+Graduates possess the knowledge and skills that enables them to conduct research and analyze data, communicate effectively, think critically, and implement a global perspective.
+These skills help our graduates succeed in career fields such as social science research, public service, program support, gerontology, business and media management, education and advocacy, sales and marketing, public health, and social work (see Sociology Career Pathways at right for our alumni's most-common careers).
 Further, students may choose to continue their education by seeking an advanced degree in graduate school.
 Through discussion with academic advisors, sociology majors can tailor their studies to their career goals, optimizing opportunities for success.

 The Sociology Club is an SGA-funded student organization open to all students interested in sociology, including but not limited to majors and minors.
 The club engages students in topical sociological issues on campus, in the West Chester community, and across the region, nation, and world.
 Activities include panel discussions, faculty-led research talks, trips to Philadelphia museums and landmarks, and community engagement and service.
 Sociology Club members have bolstered their academic accomplishments by presenting student-authored research at state, regional, and national conferences, including the Pennsylvania Sociological Society, Eastern Sociological Society, and Sociologists for Women in Society.
 Sociology Club meets regularly throughout the academic year in the Old Library building.
 Students interested in the club should contact the faculty advisor, Dr. Aliza Richman.